CQCL/pytket-docs/manual/manual_intro.rst

 .. license
 .. pip install pytket

 Tket is currently available through its pythonic realisation ``pytket``, which is freely available under the Apache 2 license.
 To install using the ``pip`` package manager, just run ``pip install pytket`` from your terminal.
-Each extension module can also be installed similarly as ``pip install pytket_X``, e.g. ``pip install pytket_qiskit``.
+Each extension module can also be installed similarly as ``pip install pytket-X``, e.g. ``pip install pytket-qiskit``.

 ..
 Link to troubleshooting

-``pytket`` is available for python versions 3.8-10 on Linux, MacOS, and Windows.
+``pytket`` is available for Linux, MacOS, and Windows.
 For any difficulties with installation, please consult our `troubleshooting <https://tket.quantinuum.com/api-docs/install.html>`_ page.

 How To Cite
 -----------